RBradleyUT/Data-Analytics/README.md

 + A6 Segmentation (retail transactions and behavioral segmentation)
 ### Module 7: Use GitHub to Create Your Assignment Portfolio
+**Skills**
++ Use of Python libraries such as Pandas, Matplotlib, Numpy, Plotly, etc.
++ Statistical Analysis and Visualization Skills
++ Data Cleaning and Processing
++ Basic Machine Learning Techniques
-+ List Your Data Analytics Skills
++ Communication Skills

 ### Final Project
 + Completed a final research project finding a link between obesity and SSA Benefits